-As of June 30, 2017, the credit quality ratings of debt securities are as follows:
+As of June 30, 2018, the credit quality ratings of debt securities are as follows:

-Investment Fair Value Rating Rating Organization Mutual funds \$ 136,451,476 Not rated Not rated Stable value 35,270,975 AA- S&P
+Investment Fair Value Rating Rating Organization Mutual funds \$ 145,098,563 Not rated Not rated Stable value 35,135,911 AA- S&P

-Interest Rate Risk - Interest rate risk is the risk that the value of investments will decrease as a result of a rise in interest rates.
+Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of investments.
 The Plan's investment policy does not address this risk.
-At June 30, 2018, the average maturities of investments are as follows:
+At June 30, 2019, the average maturities of investments are as follows: